namely/chief-of-state/readme.md

 ![Architecture Diagram](img/architecture.png?raw=true "Title")

-Chief-Of-State is a **_gRPC distributed event sourcing_** application that provides scalable, configurable, events and state management strategies to relieve this responsibility from the developers.
+Chief-Of-State is a **_gRPC distributed event sourcing_** tool that provides scalable, configurable, events and state management strategies to relieve this responsibility from the developers.

 Chief-Of-State is language agnostic, which means that services can be written in any language that supports gRPC.